TSJNet: A Multi-modality Target and Semantic Awareness Joint-driven Image Fusion Network: Related work

-Over the past few years, a myriad of DL-based MMIF approaches have been proposed, and can be primarily categorized into four types: convolutional neural network (CNN)- \cite{Liu_Liu_Wu_Ma_Liu_Zhong_Luo_Fan,Wang_Liu_Liu_Fan,Xiao_Zhang_Wang_Li_Jin_Liu}, generative adversarial network (GAN)- \cite{Liu_Fan_Huang_Wu_Liu_Zhong_Luo,Ma_Zhang_Shao_Liang_Xu_2021,Rao_Wu_Xu,Liu_Fan_Huang_Wu_Liu_Zhong_Luo,Ma_Xu_Jiang_Mei_Zhang_2020}, diffusion model- \cite{Zhao_Bai_Zhu_Zhang_Xu_Zhang_Zhang_Meng_Timofte_Gool_2023,Yue_Fang_Xia_Deng_Ma_2023}, and autoencoder (AE)-based methods \cite{Zhao_Bai_Zhang_Zhang_Xu_Lin_Timofte_Gool_2022,Qu_Liu_Wang_Song_2021,Zhang_Jiao_Ma_Liu_Liu_Li_Chen_Yang_2023,Li_Wu_Kittler_2021}.
-Although the remarkable development of DL for low-level vision tasks can be attributed to the strong nonlinear fitting capacity exhibited by multi-layer neural networks, less attention has been paid to whether high-level tasks can be effectively integrated with low-level vision tasks.
-Cross-task learning allows consolidated models to meet challenges stemming from the scarcity of training data and the absence of ground truth \cite{Zhang_Xu_Xiao_Guo_Ma_2020}.
-Liu et al. \cite{Liu_Liu_Wu_Ma_Fan_Liu_2023} created a deep-learning model for a dual-task hierarchy to improve the mutual benefits of semantic perception and image fusion tasks.
-To focus on both the target-related information and pixel-level details in an image, Sun et al. \cite{sun2022detfusion} employed insights gained from object detection networks to direct MMIF.
-To explore the potential of image-level fusion for semantically driven methods, Tang et al. \cite{Tang_Zhang_Xu_Ma} established an image-fusion network constrained by scene authenticity and incremental semantic integration.
-In addition, to minimize the effect of different modal image alignment accuracies on fusion, Xu et al. \cite{Xu_Ma_Yuan_Le_Liu} utilized the response of image fusion to enhance registration accuracy.
-Wang et al. \cite{Wang_Liu_Fan_Liu_2022} proposed a paradigm for misaligned infrared and visible light images using intermodal generation and registration.
+Despite remarkable progress in DL for low-level vision\rem{ tasks}, driven by the nonlinear fitting \rem{abilities} power of \rem{multi-layer neural} deep networks, \rem{insufficient} limited attention has been \rem{given} paid to\rem{ effectively} integrating high-level tasks\rem{ with low-level vision}.
+Cross-task learning \rem{enables consolidated models to address challenges arising from limited training data and the absence of ground truth} offers a way to alleviate data scarcity and the lack of ground truth \cite{Zhang_Xu_Xiao_Guo_Ma_2020}.
+Liu et al. \cite{Liu_Liu_Wu_Ma_Fan_Liu_2023}\rem{ developed a DL model for a dual-task hierarchy, enhancing the mutual benefits of semantic perception and image-fusion tasks.} designed a dual-task hierarchy to jointly enhance semantic perception and image fusion.
+To emphasize both target-related information and pixel-level details in an image, Sun et al. \cite{sun2022detfusion} leveraged insights from object detection networks to direct MMIF.
+To explore the potential of image-level fusion in semantically driven methods, Tang et al. \cite{Tang_Zhang_Xu_Ma} introduced a scene-authenticity-constrained image-fusion network with incremental semantic integration.
+Additionally, Xu et al. \cite{Xu_Ma_Yuan_Le_Liu} leveraged image-fusion responses to enhance registration accuracy.
+Wang et al. \cite{Wang_Liu_Fan_Liu_2022} proposed a paradigm for handling misaligned infrared and visible light images using intermodal generation and registration.
+To overcome \rem{the }limitations of two-stage unregistered IVIF, MulFS-CAP \cite{12} introduced a shared shallow feature encoder with a learnable modality dictionary,\rem{ for consistent feature learning, followed by feature reorganization and fusion via a cross-modality alignment mechanism. } enabling consistent feature learning and cross-modality alignment.